ParkerGits/intro-to-state-machines-and-xstate-course-notes/README.md

 At the top of each page of notes is a link to the course, and at the bottom is a link to related resources.

-This is a public resource, so feel free to add and update or further clarify.
+This is a public resource, so feel free to add, update, or further clarify.